Whatever Happened To ‘Satin Sheets’ Country Star Jeanne Pruett?

 Of course there are legendary classics, those songs that stay around and sound great year after year after year.

-And then there are what are called ‘signature songs’, those great classics that are indelibly ingrained with one artist forever.
+And then there are what are called 'signature songs', those great classics that are indelibly ingrained with one artist forever.
 Decades after you first heard it, it still rings true and sounds as great as ever.

 When country music fans hear the song 'Satin Sheets', there's only one name that comes to mind.

-That song in 1973 went straight to the top of the country charts and stayed there for multiple weeks.
+That song in 1973 went straight to the top of the country charts and stayed there for weeks.
 But did you know it was also a Top 30 crossover pop music hit as well?
 Yes, in 1973 you might well hear Three Dog Night, followed by Jeanne Pruett.

-Let’s watch and listen as Jeanne sings one of the greatest hits of all time.
+Listen as Jeanne sings one of the greatest hits of all time.

 So whatever happened to the great Jeanne Pruett?

-But we can still enjoy the beautiful vocals from one of country music’s great classic stars, Jeanne Pruett.
+And of course we can still enjoy the beautiful vocals from one of country music's great classic stars, Jeanne Pruett.